 Forever New is committed to the principles of responsible sourcing and respect for the environment in the manufacturing of our products.

-Forever New works in a partnership approach with our suppliers, some of which we have worked with for as long as twelve years.
+Forever New works in a partnership approach with our suppliers, some of which we have worked with for as long as fourteen years.

 We regularly visit our suppliers around the world to audit working conditions and processes, and monitor adherence to our Supplier Code of Conduct.
 Underpinned by the Ethical Trading Initiative Base Code, this forms the minimum expectations with regard to the labour standards and workplace conditions of our supply chain partners.